LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior: Introduction

 Utilizing latent diffusion models (LDMs)\cite{ldm,sd} is one of the solutions for light-weighted natural image reconstruction\cite{stablesr,refusion,supir,diffuir,pfstorer}.
-However, direct application of LDMs to the task of MRI reconstructions still faces several challenges. \textbf{Firstly}, although the vanilla LDM framework exhibits superior performance in image generation, it may focus more on image quality rather than fidelity \cite{stablesr,diffbir} and requires appropriate control. \textbf{Secondly}, pre-trained variational autoencoders (VAEs)\cite{vae} are utilized in LDMs to map pixel-domain images into the latent space.
-As a lossy compression model\cite{lossyae}, current VAEs pre-trained on natural images may lead to information misinterpretation on MRI images\cite{supir}. \textbf{Finally}, the widely used operation to ensure the fidelity of MRI reconstruction, data consistency (DC), needs to be modified to adapt to the LDM-based framework and address possible artifacts\cite{u2mrpd}.
+However, direct application of LDMs to the task of MRI reconstructions still faces several challenges. \textbf{Firstly}, although the vanilla LDM framework is trained on a large-scale dataset and excels in image generation by learning complex data distributions, it may focus more on image visual quality rather than fidelity \cite{stablesr,diffbir} and requires appropriate control. \textbf{Secondly}, pre-trained variational autoencoders (VAEs)\cite{vae} are utilized in LDMs to map pixel-domain images into the latent space.
+As a lossy compression model\cite{lossyae}, the current VAEs pre-trained on natural images may lead to information misinterpretation on MRI images\cite{supir}. \textbf{Finally}, the widely used operation to ensure the fidelity of MRI reconstruction, data consistency (DC), needs to be modified to adapt to the LDM-based framework and address possible artifacts\cite{u2mrpd}.
 In order to fully exploit the advantages of LDM and solve these problems as much as possible, an undersampled MRI reconstruction method LDPM is proposed.
-To conclude, the main contributions of this work are: \begin{itemize} \item An MR-VAE and Latent Diffusion Prior based undersample MRI reconstruction model (LDPM) is proposed.
-The latent diffusion model enables diffusion model training and inference on limited computational resources.
-Moreover, a sketcher module is utilized to produce conditional controls to ensure accurate detail generation in large scale undersample problems, which helps balance quality and fidelity of reconstructed MR images. \item A MR-VAE is proposed and can be utilized as the backbone for the future MR-related tasks to transfer image to the latent domain.
-The MR-VAE is proved effective to minimize the loss in MRI images reconstruction and further improve the detail reconstruction results for undersampled MRI reconstruction tasks.
+To conclude, the main contributions of this work are: